 The minimum annual income for a full-time salaried postdoctoral fellow is determined according to the pay rate set annually by the Government of Quebec for doctoral students.

 Postdoctoral fellows with individual scholarships from external organizations for which INRS has been specifically named as the recipient’s host institution are considered as funded postdoctoral fellows.
 Funded fellows must receive at least $30,000 from outside organizations.
 Failing this, the supervisor must supplement the postdoctoral fellow’s income.
 This supplement is considered a salary.

-At the end of the fellowship, depending on the supervisor’s evaluation, a postdoctoral fellowship certificate is issued.
-You’ll find the postdoctoral certificate recommendation form in our list of useful documents for graduate and postgraduate studies.
+At the end of the fellowship, depending on the supervisor’s evaluation, a postdoctoral fellowship certificate can be issued.

 Looking for a postdoctoral fellowship?